AleksandraOD/flaskProject/README.md

 The parameters are rooms, area, open plan and renovation.

-* How to install instructions and run your app with virtual environment

 ## Information about Dockerfile
 This Dockerfile is used to build a Docker image for a price predictor application.
 Here is a breakdown of the instructions: